mmancip/TiledViz/README.md

 You must download TiledViz also on your HPC machine in order to build HPC visualization dockers.
-You have some examples with Mageia7 and Ubuntu 18.04 in TVConnection directory.
+You have some examples with Mageia8 and Ubuntu 18.04 in TVConnection directory.
 You may want GPU acceleration inside this container then GLX extension is required.
-Take care of x11-driver-video-nvidia390 or x11-driver-vidio-nvidia-current package to be able to use you Nvidia GPU already installed in the shared kernel of the HPC node.
+If you want to use your own client container, take care of x11-driver-vidio-nvidia-current package to be able to use you Nvidia GPU already installed in the shared kernel of the HPC node.
 You can try TiledTest CASE with glxgears to test GLX extension.

-Those HPC containers musn't be shared between users because it will contain your own id_rsa key.
-You can put your rsa ssh public key in ${HOME}/.ssh/authorized_key for redirection of VNC stream on your frontend with good rights.

-This represent a security breach because docker containers will be shared on HPC machine between users.
-For a more robust chain, you can ask root for http frontend machine to create a generic account and get a ssh key to export VNC stream through ssh to this generic account.
-See also step 10 for the configuration of this host.
+One can use Singularity client containers as well whith tools in Singularity directory.

 Thoses containers are launched (in test_job.py for example) on the HPC machine.
 You may use TVConnections/Swarm/launch_dockers script.

+Using docker on HPC machine represent a security breach because one user with docker rights can escaladate to root.

+With a new connection a special ssh id is created and propagated to user chain of frontends and use in HPC containers to exchange secured data and RPC (VNC) streams to be share by other invited users in the secured web session.

-For TiledViz client browser, best usage comes with a scale factor at 0.25 to watch all tiles in a full view.
+For TiledViz client browser, best usage comes with a scale factor at 0.25 to watch all tiles in a full view of the visualization grid.

 You can adjust list of scale factor with google-chrome using dev tools on page chrome://settings/?search=zoom